Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Conclusion

 \section{Conclusion}

 Addressing the gap of data-driven methods for modeling fatigue in literature, we introduce Fatigue-PINN, a PINN-based deep learning framework for synthesizing fatigued human movements without explicitly modeling the complex underlying physics laws governing the human body.
-Our framework consists of three modules, namely Inverse Dynamics, Fatigue, and Forward Dynamics modules, forming an encoder-decorder-like architecture for producing fatigued joint angle sequences based on fatigued-induced joint torques.
+Our framework consists of three modules, namely Inverse Dynamics, Fatigue, and Forward Dynamics modules, forming an encoder-decoder-like architecture for producing fatigued joint angle sequences based on fatigued-induced joint torques.
 Despite the incorporation of fatigue within the torque space, the end-to-end encoder-decoder configuration processes joint angles to produce their fatigued adaptations, facilitating the integration with any motion synthesis model functioning on joint angles and testing the real-time capabilities of the system.
 To estimate the fatigued state of motion, we model the 3CC state machine as a PINN, 3CC-$\lambda$, and we enhance it with the parameter $\lambda$ to characterize the fatigue profile of each joint and contribute to the smooth integration of fatigue in produced motion, thus, preventing abrupt frame transitions.
 Our semi-dynamics joint-specific approach, employing an ID and FD BiLSTM model for each joint, not only improves the overall predictive accuracy but also enables better alignment with joint-specific fatigue configurations and handling motion artifacts.
 Fatigue-PINN simulates the effects of externally perceived fatigue on open-type human movements comparable with findings from real-world experimental fatigue studies, even though it does not require fatigued motion capture data for the learning process.
-The adaptation of Fatigue-PINN to closed-type movements involving contacts and forces in human-object interactions remains as a future research direction.
+The adaptation of Fatigue-PINN to closed-type movements involving contacts and forces in human-object interactions as well as periodical movements where lower limbs are mostly involved, like gait, remains a future research direction.